 - The indoor kids play area has a large hand-painted mural of a barn and farm house scene by Minneapolis artist Adam Turman, which gives a nod to the agricultural roots of the brand and company.

 - The Hormel Foods Corporation overall company gallery features a brand wall, commercials, our corporate responsibility efforts, the company history and more.

 - The pop culture area showcases the brand’s feature in a broadway production, a Monty Python SPAM® brand-themed skit, the Sir Can-A-Lot™ brand character and more.

 - The SPAM® Gift Shop offers hundreds of branded items and gifts.

 - Many of the exhibits include games, interactive videos and hands-on activities.

 Among the exhibits are a few extra eye-catchers, including a 12-foot, 60-pound SPAM® brand-themed rocket and a complete set of bluegrass instruments made from SPAM® cans.
-The rocket was made by company employee Gerald Meux Jr. and was actually flown before being retired to the museum.
 The instruments were played across the country at music festivals but now are purely for display.
 You can, however, purchase a functional SPAM® brand can-jo in the gift shop.